Vohra Report

 The Vohra (Committee) Report was submitted by the former Indian Home Secretary, N. N. Vohra, in October 1993.
 It studied the problem of the criminalisation of politics and of the nexus among criminals, politicians and bureaucrats in India.

 The report contained several observations made by official agencies on the criminal network which was virtually running a parallel government.
 It also discussed criminal gangs who enjoyed the patronage of politicians, of all parties, and the protection of government functionaries.
 It revealed that political leaders had become the leaders of gangs.
-They were connected to the military.
+They were connected to the private illegal militia & corrupt police.
 Over the years criminals had been elected to local bodies, State Assemblies and Parliament.
 The unpublished annexures to the Vohra Report were believed to contain highly explosive material.

 In 1997, the Supreme Court recommended the appointment of a high level committee to ensure in-depth investigation into the findings of the N N Vohra Committee and to secure prosecution of those involved.